 GMAT and GRE

-In a word: very!
-Supporting documents such as letters of recommendation, essays, relevant work experience, undergraduate performance, extracurricular and community activities, honors and achievements are all important factors considered by the admissions committee.
-Because the committee takes what could be described as a "holistic" approach in evaluating graduate candidates, an applicant should not be discouraged if their GMAT or GRE score is merely average (or even slightly below average).
-That said, it is hard to overstate the importance of a good GMAT or GRE. score.
-Along with your GPA, the GMAT or GRE provides a quantitative measurement for the admissions committee.
-For better or worse, the numbers paint a picture of you as a candidate.
+Letters of recommendation, essays, relevant work experience, undergraduate performance, extracurricular and community activities are all important factors considered by the admissions committee.
+Because the committee takes what could be described as a "holistic" approach in evaluating graduate candidates, an applicant should not be discouraged if their GMAT or GRE score is average or even slightly below average.
+That said, it is hard to overstate the importance of a good GMAT or GRE score.
+Along with your GPA, the GMAT or GRE provides a quantitative metric for the admissions committee to evaluate you as a candidate.

 CAN THE GMAT OR GRE REQUIREMENT BE WAIVED?

+In some instances, yes.
 In cases where an applicant already holds an advanced degree from an accredited U.S. college or university, or in cases where an applicant has an above-average GMAT or GRE score that is only recently expired, we will consider GMAT/GRE waivers on a case-by-case basis.
 Click here for more information.
-GMAT/GRE waivers are not granted based on work experience, undergraduate GPA, certifications, or alumni status with Texas State University.
+The MAcy program also offers a waiver based on certain criteria.
+GMAT/GRE waivers are not granted based on work experience, undergraduate GPA, or certifications.

 You will quickly discover there is no shortage of test preparation systems and aids.
 Options include online courses, in-person classes, coaches, private tutors, CD/DVD-based systems, and self-study books.
-The McCoy Graduate School of Business does not officially endorse any one system or company but the three major players in the test prep arena are Princeton Review, Kaplan, and Manhattan Prep.
-Most successfully admitted McCoy graduate students have utilized one of these companies for GMAT or GRE test prep and we hear consistently good word-of-mouth reviews about their products and services.
+The McCoy College of Business does not officially endorse any one system or company but the three very reputable companies in the test prep industry are Princeton Review, Kaplan, and Manhattan Prep.
+Most successfully admitted McCoy graduate students have utilized one of these companies for GMAT or GRE test prep and we consistently get positive feedback about their products and services.

 You must allow sufficient time to prepare.
 Keep in mind existing commitments and the balance between work, family, friends and other activities.
 Decide on how to best schedule your exam prep time and share this commitment with those closest to you.
 Let them know this prep time is of critical importance as it relates to your application to graduate school.